March 21, 2025

 Next, I moved on to app and content management, using Jamf's App Catalog to push software updates across different test devices.
 It made installing and enforcing software versions incredibly simple.
 I also tested custom app deployment, and while it worked, it wasn't as intuitive as I'd hoped.
 I had to dig into the documentation to get it right, which felt a little frustrating compared to how smooth everything else was.

 Security policies were another area where Jamf Pro stood out.
 We set up restrictions that blocked USB access, enforced disk encryption, disabled system preference changes, and locked down specific apps.
 Everything worked exactly as expected.
-I also tested Lost Mode on an iPhone, which instantly locked the device and displayed a message on the screen.
+I also tested Lost Mode on an iPhone, which instantly locked the device and displayed a message.
 However, when we attempted a remote wipe, there was a slight delay—it eventually worked, but in a high-stakes situation, that wait time could be a concern.

 "Jamf Pro allows for easy access to all the information needed to keep our work Macs up to date with quick groups to know what building users are in and if we have to make any changes to the apps allowed on the computers.
 I love how easy it is to add new applications and policies and the ease of deploying them.
 I enjoy being able to test out policies for specific users before deploying them to all users.
 I can easily assign specific access to other members of the team without having to worry about them changing something they shouldn't by accident.
 Being able to create new policies in a test environment prior to releasing it on production is a huge help!"